-The Visitor Centre is open seven days a week from Easter to December and closes for four days over the Christmas period.
-The WVIC closes on Sundays from December to Easter, this is monitored very closely and is adaptable to suit the business needs of the WVIC.
-Sunday hours operate on bank holidays and should the WVIC stay open late staff are given time off in lieu.
+The Visitor Centre is open seven days a week from Easter to December and closes for one week over the Christmas period.
+The VIC closes on Sundays from December to Easter, this is monitored very closely and is adaptable to suit the business needs of the VIC.
+Should there in an increase in footfall, or a prominent event within the town during this period, then provisions are made for the WVIC to be open.
+Sunday hours operate on bank holidays and should the VIC stay open late, staff are given time off in lieu.
 In addition, on events WVIC also opens during the evening, such events include Victorian Evening and summertime events on a case by case basis.
-Staff also attend Town Events as required to meet visitors and 'point them in the right direction', Staff also seek to sell the town to a range of visitors such as Pub in the Park.
+Staff also attend Town Events as required to meet visitors and 'point them in the right direction', Staff also seek to promote the town and what it has to offer to a range of visitors such as those attending the Saturday market, Warwick Folk Festival to name a few as well as more occasional events such as Pub in the Park.
 Town Ambassadors also attend the array of well supported events of the summer months around Warwick to provide a service to visitors.

 Monday 09.30-16.30

 Tuesday 09.30-16.30

 Wednesday 09.30-16.30

 Thursday 09.30-16.30

 Friday 09.30-16.30

 Saturday 10.00-16.30

 Sunday 10.00-16.00 (Closed Mid Dec - Easter)